Please see below for our standard terms and conditions. For more information, please contact us at email@example.com

 5.6 The Customer shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Customer shall not be entitled to assert any credit, set-off or counterclaim against the Supplier in order to justify withholding payment of any such amount in whole or in part.
 The Supplier may, without limiting its other rights or remedies, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.

-6.1 All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by the Supplier.
+6.2 All Intellectual Property Rights arising out of or in connection with the Supplier’s provision of the Services shall be owned by the Supplier.

 8.1 Nothing in these Conditions shall limit or exclude the Supplier's liability for:

 (a) death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors; or